Durham Bulls: Lost season, reorganization, and more championships (2020–present)

 As a consequence of the worldwide onset of the COVID-19 pandemic, Minor League Baseball announced on June 30, 2020, that no season would be held, meaning that the Durham Bulls would not take the field again until the following spring.

 In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Bulls were organized into the Triple-A East.
 In their first season in the league, the Bulls claimed the Triple-A East's championship with a 77–43 record.
 After the conclusion of the regular season, 10 games that had been postponed from the start of the season were reinserted into the schedule as a postseason tournament called the Triple-A Final Stretch in which all 30 Triple-A clubs competed for the highest winning percentage.
 Durham won the tournament with a 9–1 record.
 In 2022, the Triple-A East became known as the International League, the name historically used by the regional circuit prior to the 2021 reorganization, which the Bulls had been members of since their move up to Triple-A.

-Manager Brady Williams led the 2022 Bulls to win the Eastern Division title with a 86–64 record.
+Manager Brady Williams led the 2022 Bulls to win the Eastern Division title with an 86–64 record.
 They then defeated the Nashville Sounds, winners of the Western Division, in a single playoff game, 13–0, to win the IL championship.
 Durham faced the Reno Aces for the Triple-A championship, winning 10–6.

+Playing under a split-season format in 2023 in which the teams with the best league-wide records at the end of each half qualified for the playoffs, Durham won the second-half title at 48–27.
+Overall, the team posted the league's second-best record, 88–62.
+In a single round of playoffs for the IL championship versus the Norfolk Tides, winners of the first-half, the Bulls were defeated, two games to one.